Design Director & Project Manager

 Among the key team members at The Manor integral in the planning and implementation of our multi-million dollar renovation project is Keri Knowles.
-As a business with nearly 60 years of history being owned and operated by a single family, Keri earned her way into a position that carries with it a great deal of demands, expectations and a long tradition of accomplishment.
+As a business with over 65 years of history being owned and operated by a single family, Keri has earned her way into a position that carries with it a great deal of demands, expectations and a long tradition of accomplishment.

 After managing a successful series of projects including bringing a nightlife and entertainment program to The Dome, The Manor’s after-hours bar and lounge, Keri switched her focus to begin stepping forward to extend her unique perspective to the planning and conceptualization phase of an entirely new era of change and evolution at The Manor.

 Over the decades since its beginnings, The Manor has regularly undergone expansions and updates to meet the needs of new generations of guests.
 This latest renovation project was in many aspects more demanding, intricate, and complex than any before.

 Through Keri’s involvement, she was able to leverage and apply her specific talents that would prove invaluable to the success of the complex demands of the renovations for which functionality and aesthetics were mutually vital.